When to replace GFCI outlet

 Electrical

-The answer to 'when to replace GFCI outlet' is that GFCI (ground fault circuit interrupter) outlets should be replaced every 5-10 years, or if they fail to trip when tested.
-GFCIs are designed to protect against electrical shocks and prevent serious injuries or electrocution.
-Over time, the internal components can wear out, reducing their effectiveness.
+The answer to 'when to replace GFCI outlet' is that you should replace a GFCI (ground fault circuit interrupter) outlet when it no longer functions properly, typically every 5-10 years or if it fails to trip when tested.
+GFCIs are designed to protect against electrical shock hazards, so it's important to keep them in good working condition.

 Step-by-Step Guide